[26 February 2014]

 Alternative Agents & Management

 - Papaverine is used by Cardiothoracic and Vascular Surgeons perioperatively to prevent vasospasm and relax vascular grafts.
 It is a component of irrigation solutions or “vein bath” solutions.
 Consult with the surgeons at your institution for their recommendations on alternatives to papaverine.
-Other vasodilators, such as nitroglycerin, have been used and may be a suitable alternative.7-12
+Other vasodilators, such as nitroglycerin alone or in combination with verapamil, have been used and may be suitable alternatives.7-16

 - Reserve papaverine injection for intraoperative use.
 Use alternative agents for the treatment of erectile dysfunction.5